International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 How Long Does International Shipping Take

-As we’ve briefly touched on, distance and shipment mode (whether you select express) can affect shipping times.
+Distance and shipment mode (whether you select express) can affect shipping times.
 But there are other factors such as customs, duties, and taxes that have the potential to draw out shipping times.

 Each country has its own rules and regulations when it comes to customs, taxes, and duties.